 Born and raised in Logan County, Lucas graduated from Edison Community College in December 2011 and obtained his Mortuary Science Degree in May 2013 from the Cincinnati College of Mortuary Science (CCMS).
 Prior to attending Mortuary College, Lucas worked for Eichholtz Funeral Home in Bellefontaine, Ohio.
 He joined Cromes Funeral Home in May 2013.
 Lucas became a Licensed Funeral Director and Embalmer in October 2014.
 Residing in rural Shelby County, Lucas and his wife, Chandra, have one son, Lawson, 9 years old who attends Jackson Center Schools and one daughter, Gabby, 4 years old.
 He enjoys all types of different activities with his family, especially taking his children on Disney Cruise Lines.
 Professionally, Lucas is a member of the Ohio Funeral Directors Association.

 Growing up in Sidney most of his life, Jeremy graduated from Lehman Catholic High School in 2003, obtaining his associate degree of Fire Science Technology from Sinclair Community College in 2007.
 Starting out as a Volunteer Firefighter/ Paramedic, he decided to change his career in which he obtained his Bachelor of Mortuary Science degree in 2014 from Cincinnati College of Mortuary Science (CCMS).
 Graduating with Cum Laude honors from CCMS, he went back home to fulfill his apprenticeship at Cromes Funeral Home in which he obtained his Funeral Director/Embalmer license in 2015.
-Jeremy resides in Sidney with his wife Mary (Coleman) Richards.
+Jeremy resides in Sidney with his wife Mary (Coleman) Richards and son, Kolten.
 He is a member of Holy Angels Catholic Church in Sidney, the Ohio Funeral Directors Association, and was a past member of Boy Scouts of America Troop 95 in which he achieved the highest ranking of Eagle Scout.